h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-25-SLAE_Assignment_2.md

 The ESP stack pointer (top of the stack) is moved into the ECX register to store the const struct sockaddr *addr argument.

-The value of 16 (struct sockaddr) is pushed onto the stack, along with the zeros which equate to the IP address:
+The value of 16 (struct sockaddr) is then pushed onto the stack, along with the pointers to sockaddr pushed onto the stack:

 ```nasm
 	mov edi, 0xffffffff; XOR IP address with this hex value (avoid NULL's contained in IP)